Robert Bunning

-Robert Bunning (13 December 1859 – 12 August 1936) was a Western Australian businessman involved in the construction, timber, and sawmill industries.
-He co-founded Bunning Bros, predecessor to the modern-day retailer Bunnings Warehouse.
+Robert Bunning (13 December 1859 – 12 August 1936) was an English-born Western Australian businessman involved in the construction, timber, and sawmill industries.
+He co-founded with his younger brother Arthur (1863–1929) the company Bunning Bros, the predecessor to the modern-day retailer Bunnings.

 Early life

 Bunning was born in Hackney, London, on 13 December 1859 to carpenter Joseph Bunning and his wife Jane, née Bain.
 Bunning became a carpenter's apprentice, travelling across London for work.
-The Bunning family moved to the U.S. city of Boston in 1872, where Joseph Bunning found work with church buildings.
+The Bunning family moved to Boston, America in 1872, where Joseph Bunning found work with church buildings.
 The Bunnings moved back to London, though Robert and his younger brother Arthur initially stayed in Chicago for work; by the 1880s they had returned to London to help their father erect a church spire.